 We believe God wonderfully and immutably creates each individual as male or female according to their created biology.
 Rejection of one’s biological sex is a rejection of the image of God within that person.
 We believe that the term “marriage” has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture.
 We believe the covenantal union between one man and one woman is designed to reflect the image and nature of God, in a complementary fashion.
 We believe God intends sexual intimacy to occur only between a man and a woman who are married to each other.
 We believe God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.
 We believe any form of sexual immorality (including adultery, fornication, lust, homosexual behavior, bisexual conduct, transsexuality, bestiality, incest, and the use of pornography) is sinful and offensive to God.
 We believe God offers redemption and restoration to all who call upon Jesus, confessing and forsaking their sin, seeking His mercy and forgiveness.

 We believe every person is created in the image of God and must be afforded compassion, love, kindness, respect, and dignity, regardless of their relationship to Jesus.
-Hateful and harassing behavior or attitudes directed toward any individual, even while confronting or dealing with sin in others, is to be repudiated and is not in accordance with Scripture.
+A Christ-like attitude of humility is essential even while confronting or dealing with sin in others.

-We believe there is one church, the body of Christ, which consists of men and women from every tribe, people, and nation who have truly committed themselves to Jesus Christ by faith.
+We believe there is one church, the body of Christ, which consists of men and women from every tribe, people, and nation who have been joined in union with Jesus Christ and thereby receive every saving benefit He alone accomplished by grace through faith.
 We believe each local congregation of true believers is an expression of this one universal church.
 We believe the local church plays an important role in the spiritual growth and development of every individual Christian.
 Therefore, it is important for every believer in Jesus to be connected with a local church body.

 We believe God's plan for history demands a consistent distinction between ethnic-national Israel and the church, which includes an ongoing plan for ethnic-national Israel that culminates in Christ's millennial kingdom.